 - Things are not as the brokers tell you they are.
 Brokers can tend to leave things out that they do not want you to notice.

 When clients send me a draft of a purchase contract (offer) to review and suggest changes it takes me 45 minutes to read it and another half hour to write my findings and make my suggestions as to changes.
 Then the client and I would discuss the changes.
 Then the client can return to the broker armed for the discussion about the changes they’re requesting.

 In order to save the clients’ money and to prevent this problem from happening in the first place, I wrote a report.

 The report is called “Thirteen Protections to Be on All Purchase Agreements”.

-I have just started giving this report to my existing clients and new clients who are making offers and are qualifed.
+I just started giving this report to my existing clients and new clients when they retain me.
 This report is worth at least $500.00, if only because the clients save that much time and money by not having me read every purchase contract.
 This is a must read if you are making offers and submitting deposit checks on businesses.

 Creative Commons Attribution: Permission is granted to repost this article in its entirety with credit to Business Buying Services and a clickable link back to this page.

 Image credit: Linda & Colin McKie istock